SoerenFrohne/EMU-Check-USB/README.md

     }
 }

-// Check for completion and notify if (byteArray[0] == currentRequest.getEndOfSignalPointer()) {
+// Check for completion and notify in run() if (byteArray[0] == currentRequest.getEndOfSignalPointer()) {
     synchronized (requestLock) {
         requestLock.notify();